crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 ###4.
 Machine learning in Python

 Okay!
-If you had any trouble with any of the material above, please please please talk to Chris or I. The rest of the assignment will assume you know the basics of data structures and syntax.
+If you had any trouble with any of the material above, please come talk to Chris or I. The rest of the assignment will assume you know the basics of data structures and syntax.